Honoring Our Soldiers

 Often, the thing we should do for our career is something we would only do if we were getting a reward.
 If you tell yourself that your job has to be something you’d do even if you didn’t get paid, you’ll be looking for a long time.
 Maybe forever.
 So why set that standard?
 The reward for doing a job is contributing to something larger than you are, participating in society and being valued in the form of money.

 The pressure we feel to find a perfect career is insane.
-And given that people are trying to find it before they are 30 in order to avoid both a quarter-life crisis and a biological-clock crisis, the pressure is enough to push people over the edge.
-Which is why one of the highest risk times for depression in life is in one’s early 20s when people realize how totally impossible it is to simply ‘do what you love.’
+And given that people are trying to find it before they are 30 in order to avoid both a quarter-life crisis and a biological clock crisis, the pressure is enough to push people over the edge.
+Which is why one of the highest risks for depression in life is in one’s early 20s when people realize how totally impossible it is to simply ‘do what you love.’

 Here’s some practical advice: Do not what you love; do what you are.
 It’s how I chose my career.
 I bought the book with that title — maybe my favorite career book of all time — and I took the quickie version of the Myers-Briggs test.
 The book gave me a list of my strengths and a list of jobs where I would likely succeed based on those strengths.